Goals and Achievements of Major Initiatives

 - PPAP is an acronym for “Password-protected file,” “Password,” “Angoka (“encryption” in Japanese) and Protocol.”
 Japanese companies have been encouraged to discontinue the practice for security reasons.

-The Information Security Committee, which is led by the chief information officer (CIO), meets regularly (twice annually) as part of a system to facilitate the timely update of rules and guidelines to accommodate new technologies and risks, and to ensure changes are communicated effectively across the DIC Group.
+The Information Security Committee, which is led by the head of the IT strategy unit, meets regularly (twice annually) as part of a system to facilitate the timely update of rules and guidelines to accommodate new technologies and risks, and to ensure changes are communicated effectively across the DIC Group.
 The committee formulates annual targets and initiatives for strengthening information security with the approval of the Sustainability Committee and manages the progress of related efforts.
 The Group is currently exploring the idea of establishing a system for ensuring information security for the entire global DIC Group, including Sun Chemical.